TanStack/table/docs/api/useTable.md

   - **Required**
   - This function is used to resolve any props needed for this column's header cell.
   - You can use the `getHeaderProps` hook to extend its functionality.
   - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**
+- `getFooterProps: Function(?props)`
+  - **Required**
+  - This function is used to resolve any props needed for this column's footer cell.
+  - You can use the `getFooterProps` hook to extend its functionality.
+  - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**
 - `toggleHidden: Function(?hidden: Boolean) => void`
   - This function can be used to hide or show this column.